gruntjs-updater/grunt-include-resources/README.md

 Embed the content of the resource file?
 Otherwise it will just be referenced.
-If you use type "css" and set "embedded" to "true", the content of the CSS file will be included within a "<style>" tag.
-But if you set "embedded" to "false", the CSS file will just be referenced by a "<link>" tag.
+If you use type "css" and set "embedded" to "true", the content of the CSS file